Raven Baxter: Career

 While pursuing her master's degree, Baxter worked as a substitute teacher in Buffalo Public Schools.
 She went on to work at AMRI Global in drug discovery following her Master's program and recounted her experiences working as a Black woman in science research in a Mother Jones article.
 Baxter also taught as an assistant professor of biology at Erie Community College, an experience which she says changed her career path.
 While completing her Ph.D. program, Baxter worked as an academic adviser at Buffalo State.
+She trained as a molecular biologist, and has researched the evolution of structure and function of protein chaperones, which is when molecules lead new proteins to their right place in a protein chain.
 Baxter was invited to give the opening keynote at SciComm2020.
 Following her tweet floating an idea for a Dirty Jobs spin-off called "Nerdy Jobs", Baxter was contacted by fellow science communicator and Crash Course host Hank Green with an offer to fund a pilot.
 Also in 2020, Baxter was recognized as an emerging leader in the field of healthcare, when USA Fortune Magazine named her to their "40 Under 40 in Health".

 Baxter launched a STEM-themed apparel line called Smarty Pants Clothing in January 2021.
 She presented at the RTI Fellows Program Distinguished Lecture Series on leadership and communication in 2021.
-Also in 2021, Baxter and fellow University of Buffalo PhD candidate Olivia Geneus organized, respectively, the #BlackInSciCom and #BlackInNano Twitter hashtags as part of their #BlackInX initiative to increase visibility of Black scientists.
+Also in 2021, Baxter organized the #BlackInSciCom Twitter hashtags as part of her #BlackInX initiative to increase visibility of Black scientists.
 She partnered with the National Center for Science Education (NCSE) during Earth Week 2021 to create a series of videos to educate students about climate change.

 In 2022, Baxter was recognized as an Ebony Magazine Power 100 Trailblazer in STEM, by Forbes Magazine among their "30 Under 30" in Science for her science communication, in particular through rapping, and with a Woman of Distinction Award from the American Association of University Women.

 As of 2024, she works remotely for Mount Sinai Hospital of New York.